therealsaumil/emux/README.md

 ### The ARM-X Activity Log File

-The September 2020 release of ARM-X comes with a feature to enable activity logs.
+The June 2021 release of ARM-X comes with a feature to enable activity logs.
 This comes in very handy in troubleshooting errors when adding a new device to ARM-X. To enable logging, run:

 ```
 touch /armx/run/debug